L-TMS-CERT/EyeOnThreat/README.md

 EyeOnThreat&trade; is able to extract a number of entities used to contextualize and classify cyber threat intelligence information.
 Each single information is enriched, classified and transformed to provide more details that can be used as an Indicator of Compromise (IoC) and more generally as actionable intelligence.
 Every collected data is saved in a single location represented by the EyeOnThreat Global Threat Repository and made available throught EyeOnThreat&trade; Services:

 * **IP**: IP addresses referable to threats and/or malicious actors
-* **Domain**: Domains used to host and distribute malware, unreliable domains
+* **Domain**: Domains used to host and distribute malware, unreliable domains or involved in other threats
-* **URL**: URLs known as phishing sites, websites that hosts Exploit Kits
+* **URL**: URLs known as phishing sites, websites that hosts Exploit Kits or involved in other threats
 * **E-mail**: Emails used for spam, phishing or malware distribution campaigns
 * **User Credential**: Compromised emails or accounts
-* **Credit Card**: Stolen credit cards that are sold on blackmarkets or published on forums
+* **Credit Card**: Stolen credit cards that are sold on blackmarkets, published on forums or discovered in other sources
 * **Malware Sample**: File recognized as malicious and related to old/new threats or exploit kits
 * **Exploit Kit**: Up-to-date informations about exploit kits

-RestFull API
+RestFul API
 ------------
 The access to the information present in the Global Threat Database is guaranteed in a rapid and reliable way by a RESTful API system: